Samarendra Nath Roy: Early life

 Roy was the first of three children of Kali Nath Roy and Suniti Bala Roy.
 His father, was a freedom fighter and the Chief Editor of the newspaper The Tribune, then publishing from Lahore.
-During the Jallianwala Bagh massacre in April 1919, The Tribune published a news report titled "Prayer at the Jama Masjid", on 6 April 1919.
+Roy and The Tribune published seven allegedly seditious articles from April 3, 1919 through April 11, 1919, leading up to the April 13th massacre of the Indians at the hands of the British in the infamous Jallianwala Bagh massacre.
 For this "offence" Kali Nath Roy was sentenced to imprisonment of two years along with a fine of one thousand rupees.

 Roy secured first division in the Matriculation Examination in 1923 from the Khulna District School.
 He was the topper in the Intermediate Science (Higher Secondary) Examinations in 1925 from the Daulatpur Hindu Academy.
 He obtained first class and was the topper in both the BSc Mathematics (Honours) from Presidency College of the University of Calcutta in 1928 and the MSc in Mixed Mathematics - which later was renamed to Applied Mathematics - (with The Theory of Relativity as the elective) from the renowned Rajabazar Science College, University of Calcutta in 1931.